RHSMcLain/XV-Swarm-2024/README.md

     <summary>
         <b>Summary of Base Station Code</b>
     </summary>
     <p> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Code for the base station and keyboard controls for pitch, roll, yaw, and throttle.
-The base station is responsible for transmitting and receiving signals to and from the drone's coverage area.</p>
+The base station is responsible for transmitting and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; receiving signals to and from the drone's coverage area.</p>

 </details>